pybites/pybites.github.io-source/content/codechallenge58_review.md

 The best way to learn/improve programming is to read and write a lot of code.
 Apart from following along with our review posts, you can look at [all submitted PRs](https://github.com/pybites/challenges/pulls?q=is%3Apr+is%3Aclosed) and/or checking our [our Community branch](https://github.com/pybites/challenges/tree/community) where we merge in all solutions.

-Here are the Pythonic learnings we spotted in Pull Requests made during the last week:
+Here are the Pythonic learnings we spotted in Pull Requests made during the last month:

 #### [PCC01](http://codechalleng.es/challenges/01)